hshehjue/PyLibrary_Development/pkg-Model_Selection/best_feature/README.md

-# Instruction how to use model selection package
+# Instruction how to use best-feature package
-## Section telling how to install the modules
 #### Installation: *pip install best_feature*
 #### Instruction for the use:
 * **Pre-processing:** train set is only needed